 What many IBOs do not realize is that their upline diamonds are also salesmen.
 In addition to moving Amway volume, they will be selling you voicemail, standing orders, premiere club, functions, book of the month.
 All of these materials brings in a higher profit margin than Amway products.
 Thus it would only make sense that your upline salesmen would want to sell tools more than Amway products because it has more profit.
 Where this gets shady is when your upline tells you that they have your best interest at heart or that you virtually cannot succeed without these tools.
 Imagine your reaction if a vacuum cleaner salesman told you that he has your best interest at heart and that you cannot possibly clean your home without his vacuum.
 In an odd way, that is exactly what is happening when you purchase tools from upline.
 What's even worse is that the tools rarely ever work out for the IBOs who buy them.
 What if you bought a vacuum that didn't work?
 You would return it for a refund.
 What if the salesman said you can't return it because you used it?

 I find it odd that IBOs accept this BS from upline.
 That you can only return unused tools.
 You should be able to return a product because it didn't work!
 Did that standing order actually help you to sponsor new people?
 Did you sell more products because you attended a function?
 Whether a tool is used or unused should not matter.
 You should be able to get a full refund if the tools didn't work.
 If not, IBOs who cannot return tools should complain to Amway and the better business bureau, and file formal complaints.
 Many IBOs simply quit and walk away, giving the tool sellers a break.
 If the tools don't work, you should return them on that basis and demand a refund.
-If I bought a product at Costco or WalMart and the product did not work or I was not satisfied, I can return it no questions asked.
-I challenge IBOs and former IBOs to do this with their products and tools.
+I challenge IBOs and former IBOs to do this.